scope-ink/docs/content/company-information/5-which-gitHosts-does-scope-support.md

 ---
-title: "Which Git Hosts are Supported?"
+title: "Which Git Hosts are supported?"
 metaTitle: "Which Git Hosts are Supported? - Scope Docs"
 metaDescription: "Which Git Hosts does Scope.ink Support?"
 ---